6 Ex-Googlers Share How They Landed The Job

 Show Your Passion

 Interviewing with Google is a big opportunity, and some might want to play it safe when answering questions.
-But startup adviser Falon Fatemi, who began working for Google when she was 19 in 2005 and left as a member of the YouTube team at age 26, says playing it safe could backfire.
+But Falon Fatemi, CEO of artificial intelligence company Node.io, who began working for Google when she was 19 in 2005 and left as a member of the YouTube team at age 26, says playing it safe could backfire.
 The interviewing team is looking for creativity and insight into what motivates you.
 Giving them pat answers isn’t going to work in your favor, she says.
 When she interviewed, she was asked, If she could choose another period of time to live, past or future, what would it be?

 “What they were really looking for was people that would give really big answers and have a sort of unique response.
 I think my response was that I would love to live in the ’60s in San Francisco and experience the Haight-Ashbury days,” she says.